President of Moldova: Election

 The president is elected in a two-round direct election, with a runoff taking place between the top two finishers if no candidate receives a majority in the first round.
 This system was put in place when the constitution of Moldova was adopted in 1994.

 In 2000, the Constitution was amended changing the process to an indirect election by the Parliament of Moldova, with a supermajority of 61 votes required.
 On March 4, 2016, the Constitutional Court ruled that the amendment was unconstitutional and Moldova consequently returned to electing the president via popular vote.

-One presidential term lasts for four years; presidents are limited to two terms.
+One presidential term lasts for four years; presidents are limited to two consecutive terms.
 Before the 2000 amendments, the presidential term lasted for five years.

+Under Article 78 of the Constitution, candidates must be citizens of Moldova with the right to vote and over 40 years old who had lived or has been living permanently in Moldova for no less than 10 years and speaks the official state language.
+By convention, a newly elected president renounces formal ties with their political party before taking office.

 Constitutional position

 According to the Article 77 of the Constitution of Moldova (1994), the president of Moldova is the head of the state and represents the state and is the guarantor of national sovereignty, independence, and the unity and territorial integrity of the nation.